reginaldoljr/reginaldoljr/README.md

-- 👋 Hi, I’m @reginaldoljr
+- 👋 Hi, I’m @reginaldoljr and 26yrs
-- 👀 I’m interested in Java, Node, PHP and Angular.
+- 👀 I’m interested in Tech
-- 🌱 I’m currently learning Java, Node, PHP and Angular.
+- 🌱 I’m currently learning about Jesus
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your life
 - 📫 How to reach me reginaldo.leobino@fatec.gov.br

 <!---